- Do you find yourself dealing with chronic health issues or eclipsed from reaching your life goals due to health issues?

 - Are you concerned about future medical issues and want to deal with them BEFORE they cause disease?

-As I mention in my post from my recent 600km bike ride, these questions deeply concern me and have led me into having my blood tested.
+These questions deeply concern me and have led me into having my blood tested.
 Most importantly I examine my blood test results from a functional medical point of view (which I was trained in as part of my university studies).

 Functional medicine is without doubt the best form of medicine for getting to the root of any health issue.
 And having my blood tested gives the inside insights to address health issues at their roots.
 It is to also to weed out what is unsustainable and unsupportive of my health.